tier4/caret_doc/docs/visualization/lttng_event_filter.md

 Therefore, CARET has an API (LTTngEventFilter) to omit unnecessary measurement results when reading LTTng.
 This section describes how to use the LTTngEventFilter.

-LTTngEventFitler has the following filters
+LTTngEventFilter has the following filters

 - init_pass_filter
 - duration_filter